Maximum Likelihood Degrees of Brownian Motion Tree Models: Star Trees and Root Invariance: Score Equations

 A \emph{maximum likelihood estimate} (MLE) for this data in the BMT model $\mathcal M_\T$ is a concentration matrix $\hat{K} \in \mathcal{L}^{-1}_\T \cap \, \PD^n(\RR)$ that maximizes the value of the density function for the normal distribution $\mathcal{N}(\mathbf{0}, K^{-1})$ on this data, if such a maximizer exists.
 Equivalently, $\hat{K}$ is a global maximizer of

 We note that, as written, the expression $\ell(K|S)$ is not exactly the logarithm of the likelihood function.
 However, they only differ by constant addition and multiplication and hence have the same critical points.
 So we slightly abuse terminology and refer to $\ell(K|S)$ as the \emph{log-likelihood function}.
+While the function $\ell(K|S)$ is convex over the positive definite cone, it is not convex when $K$ is restricted to the BMT model \cite{sturmfels2020estimating}.
 We refer the reader to \cite[Chapter~7]{sullivant2018algebraic} for background on algebraic geometry and maximum likelihood estimation.
 Section 2 of \cite{coons2020maximum} also thoroughly introduces maximum likelihood estimation, specifically in linear covariance models.

 The MLE is a critical point of the log-likelihood function.
 Hence, we may compute it by finding the common zeros of the partial derivatives of $\ell(K|S)$ and computing the likelihood at each critical point.
 Thus, the number of critical points of $\ell(K|S)$, called the \emph{maximum likelihood degree} (ML-degree), measures the algebraic complexity of computing the MLE.
 We now define the ML-degree more precisely.